istio/istio.io/content/docs/setup/kubernetes/quick-start/index.md

 services from all other namespaces.

 1. Go to the [Istio release](https://github.com/istio/istio/releases) page to download the installation file corresponding to your OS.
-If you are using a MacOS or Linux system, you can also run the following command to download and extract the latest release automatically:
+If you are using a macOS or Linux system, you can also run the following command to download and extract the latest release automatically:

     ```command